Seahawks officially announce signing of running back Chris Carson

 Seattle also has re-signed fullback Nick Bellore and usually doesn’t keep more than five total running backs on its initial 53-man roster, meaning the competition for roster spots in the backfield looms as one of the more intriguing position battles of training camp.

-What’s certain is Carson will be the leader of the pack, having gotten a substantial payday to return — if maybe not quite what he might have in a year when the salary cap was $15.7 million less than the year before (PFF had estimated Carson might get $27 million over three years).
+What’s certain is Carson will be the leader of the pack, having gotten a substantial payday to return — although maybe not quite what he might have received if the salary cap wasn’t $15.7 million less than the year before.
+(PFF had estimated Carson might get $27 million over three years.)

-But with coach Pete Carroll’s statement after the season that the Seahawks need to run it better and more in 2021 Carson figures to get plenty of usage the next two years to set up another run at a big contract two years from now when he would still be just 28 years old.
+But with coach Pete Carroll’s statement after the season that the Seahawks need to run better and more in 2021, Carson figures to get plenty of usage to set up another run at a big contract two years from now when he will still be just 28 years old.

 Carson’s 12 100-yard games since 2018 are the fifth-most in the NFL.
 And while he missed four games last year in the middle of the season due to a foot injury his average of 4.8 yards per carry was the best of his career (681 yards on 141 attempts) and he tied a career high with 37 receptions while setting career highs with 287 receiving yards and four receiving touchdowns.
 Carson was one of three players (Kareem Hunt, Alvin Kamara) with four-plus rush touchdowns (5) and four-plus receiving touchdowns (4).